hmake98/nestjs-grpc/README.md

 # nestjs-grpc

-A NestJS package for type-safe gRPC communication between microservices.
+A NestJS package for type-safe gRPC communication between microservices with monitoring dashboard.

 ## Features